Alcohol bottles on the table and a drunken person laying on the bed

 How Does Alcohol Get You Drunk?

-Interestingly, alcohol crosses what’s known as our blood-brain barrier — a group of cells surrounding the brain that protects it from invaders such as toxins and bacteria.
-However, because alcohol dissolves in water and fat, it easily crosses this barrier.
+Alcohol crosses something called the blood-brain barrier, a group of cells surrounding the brain that protects it from invaders such as toxins and bacteria.
+Some substances are able to pass through if they dissolve easily in water or fat, and alcohol is one of those substances.

 Once alcohol enters our brain, it triggers a number of processes that lead to the typical signs of drunkenness.
 Our brains are highly complex structures that contain a delicate balance of neurotransmitters — chemicals that carry signals between nerve cells.
-As alcohol acts on two neurotransmitters in particular, we experience many of the symptoms we associate with intoxication:
+Two neurotransmitters in particular are responsible for causing many of the symptoms we associate with intoxication.

 • Gamma-aminobutyric acid (GABA).
 GABA is a neurotransmitter that slows brain activity.
 When alcohol enters our brain, it attaches itself to GABA receptors, which are like little docking stations.
 By binding to these receptors, alcohol slows our brain function.
 This is why we feel more relaxed and calm as soon as we start drinking.